patel-shivam/patel-shivam.github.io/pages/tilt-estimation.md

 cellular communication requirement of users through various spectrum band allocation systems.
 We focused on the 850, 1800 and 2300 MHz bands for predicting optimal tilt of antennas.

 An antenna is vertically tilted and azimuth adjusted towards the maximum peak of mean user demand.
+The vertical tilt of the antenna is composed of a mechanical tilt, and an electrical tilt adjustment mechanism.
 A simple trigonometric equation gives us the ideal solution, which rarely works in the real scenarios.
 With multipath propagation, channel distortion and varying geographical conditions, the exact relation of tilt angle is hard to formulate.